HotPotatoC/HotPotatoC/README.md

 ![just a gif](https://media1.tenor.com/images/5b58fdfcffa361c9eaadae3d17ea9f0e/tenor.gif)

 - 😳 I am from Indonesia
-- 💻 My main programming language is Javascript / TypeScript
+- 💻 I am more of a Typescript and Golang developer
 - 📫 You can contact me at juandotulung@gmail.com
 - 🤓 Learning Computer Science